score-json/json/TSF/trustable/assumptions-of-use/AOU-10.md

 normative: true
 ---

-The integrator is required to evaluate the provided evidence for TA-FIXES and supplement it where necessary.
+The integrator shall, whenever possible, turn any remaining Assumptions-of-Use (AOU) items into statements and add suitable references and/or validators.